 - 43 percent-45 percent maximum debt-to-income (DTI) ratio

 There are also minimum energy-efficiency and structural standards that the project must meet in order to qualify.

 FHA 203(k) loans come with some other strings attached.
-For one, the work must begin within 30 days of closing and be completed within six months.
+For one, the work must be completed within six months after closing, depending on the scope of the project.
 The FHA limits the projects to structural alterations and reconstruction, and modernization and improvements to the home’s function.

 The contractor you work with should be familiar with this kind of loan, especially the payment schedule and requirements.
 Be sure to ask the contractors you’re considering about their experience with 203(k) loans.

 When the renovations are completed, you as the borrower are required to provide a letter, and a HUD-approved consultant will conduct an evaluation of the work.
 Consultants can be found through a lender or via the FHA website.

-A 203(k) loan can cover many projects.
+A standard 203(k) loan can cover many projects.
 This is a partial list:

 - Structural alterations and reconstruction